3raxton/stealme/README.md

 Remove the restrictions on your Mac with one line of code

-# The code needed for Terminal ↓ꜜ
+# The code needed for Terminal ↓ꜜ￬
 sudo /usr/local/bin/jamf removeFramework

 # Instructions